Franklinville, New Jersey

-As of the 2010 United States Census, the population for ZIP Code Tabulation Area 08322 was 10,524.
+As of the 2010 United States census, the population for ZIP Code Tabulation Area 08322 was 10,524.

 The Franklinville area of Franklin Township serves as the town center that mixes historic buildings with modern conveniences and stores.
 A mix of merchants exist in the town center along with the Franklinville Volunteer Fire Company, Franklin Township Community Center and The Franklinville Inn, Franklinville Lake and the historic Franklinville train station.
 Franklinville was formerly named "Little Ease."

 A five-way junction between New Jersey Route 47, County Route 538 and County Route 613 in the center of Franklinville provides access to Williamstown, Glassboro and Vineland.

 Demographics

+Franklinville first appeared as a census designated place in the 2020 U.S. census.

 Education

 The local school districts for the area is Franklin Township Public Schools (elementary) and Delsea Regional School District (secondary) with the latter operating Delsea Regional High School.

 Guardian Angels Regional School is a K-8 school that operates under the auspices of the Roman Catholic Diocese of Camden and accepts students from Franklinville.
 Its PreK-3 campus is in Gibbstown while its 4-8 campus is in Paulsboro.
 Nativity Church in Franklinville is one of the sending parishes.